-Online tea shoppers know there’s a vast array of online stores, blogs (hello!), review sites and subreddits dedicated to their favourite hot drink.
+Online tea shoppers know there’s a vast array of online stores, blogs, review sites, books about tea and subreddits dedicated to their favourite hot drink.

 Cloud Nine Teas is part of the tea renaissance.
 Australian-based, we have our own knowledge and experience from time spent with tea growers and suppliers.
 And we’re plugged into other tea champions “across the pond.”

 Take Canadian-based tea sommelier and tea writer Linda Gaylard, and her wonderful compendium of tea, The Tea Book.

 Blog posts have their place (obviously), but there is still something reassuring about the presence of hardback books such as The Tea Book.
 This is a well-researched and engaging “coffee table” book typical of publisher Dorling Kindersley’s high standards.

 The Tea Book brings together the author’s knowledge and experience of tea in one compact, readable volume.
 She condenses tea history, science and processing, country-by-country breakdowns of tea production and traditions, tea types and the health benefits of tea.

 And let’s not forget brewing techniques and a whole bunch of amazing tea- and tisane-based recipes.
 Most books about tea don’t actually come with recipes, but The Tea Book has more than enough to keep you busy!

 There Are Books About Tea, & Guides to Using Tea: This is Both